A ‘pernicious influence’

-The old photographs we have of the club provide a glimpse of the days when the Club was at its peak with over 3,000 members, regular music hall entertainments and a wide range of social activities.
+The old photographs of the club provide a glimpse of earlier years.
+At it’s peak the club had over 3,000 members, regular music hall entertainments and a wide range of social activities.

 If you have photos or other memorabilia connected with the club’s history do get in touch.
 We’d love to have a look as we dig deeper into our great heritage.